saigowthamr/React-semaxtext-demo/README.md

 ## React Sematext Demo

-How to connect your react to sematext experience (Real user monitoring).
+How to connect your react app to sematext experience (Real user monitoring).

 ## Adding Scripts